cpoff/hugo3/content/posts/cleaning-fees-are-a-scam.md

 layout: post
 title: Cleaning fees are some bullshit
-description: After trying to book an Airbnb-type room in Phoenix for this Saturday night, I discovered the quoted price was anything but accurate.
+description: After trying to book an Airbnb-type room in Phoenix for this Saturday night, I discovered the quoted price was far from accurate.
 Shady practices seem to be pretty common tho.
 author: Curt Poff
 date: 2019-01-25 05:47:13 +0000
 categories: